friendica/red/doc/To-Do-Code.md

 * Extend WebDAV to provide desktop access to photo albums and existing file (attachment) storage

 * Directory - provide a hover popup providing much more detail about the channel of interest.
 Keywords, additional public profile details, perhaps the last public post, anything else of interest.
+[Update - we now have this, but it can be improved.]

 * Events module - bring back birthday reminders for friends, fix permissions on events, and provide JS translation support for the calendar overview